 Posted by Catherine Murray on

 When you have an overabundance of root vegetables you’re not quite sure what to do with, make this soup.
 Roasting vegetables brings out their natural sweetness and combining them with garlic and salty broth adds a complexity of flavors to this comforting dish.
 Any number of root vegetables could be used, including sweet potatoes, squash, radishes, or parsnips.

-The Crete Gold PGI Chania olive oil has fruity hints of green apple and freshly cut grass, working simultaneously as a counterbalance to the root vegetables while pairing perfectly with the fresh parsley, cool mascarpone, and tart lemon atop the crunchy crostini.
+Crete Gold olive oil has fruity hints of green apple and freshly cut grass, working simultaneously as a counterbalance to the root vegetables.
+It also forms a delightful pairing with the fresh parsley, cool mascarpone and tart lemon that we place atop the crunchy crostini.

 Prep and Cook Time: 90 minutes

 - 1 large rutabaga

 - 1 large celeriac (celery root), peeled